Amit-Tomar/Amit-Tomar.github.io/_posts/2015-08-27-Chosing-Computer-Graphics-As-A-Stream-At-IIITB.md

 ### Good books for Computer Graphics (OpenGL) :

 *	<small> <a href="http://www.amazon.com/dp/1568817231/ref=rdr_ext_tmb" target="_blank">Mathematics for 3D graphics and games </a> : Recently stumbled upon it, and my god!
-If you 'fear' Linear Algebra by any chance, or find it not interesting enough, try going through this book to get an inuitive understanding about vectors usage in Computer Graphics. </small>
+If you 'fear' Linear Algebra by any chance, or find it not interesting enough, try going through this book to get an intuitive understanding about vectors usage in Computer Graphics. </small>

 *	<small> <a href="http://www.amazon.in/Interactive-Computer-Graphics-Top-Down-Shader-Based/dp/0132545233" target="_blank"> OpenGL Programming - Top Down approach with Edward Angel</a> </small>